satyamkumar1507/Snippix/README.md

 # Sinppix - Code Screenshot

-A powerful tool for sharing code snippets with additional features.
+A powerful tool(made by aayush bharti) for sharing code snippets with additional features.
 Share beautiful screenshots of your code on your social media platforms.

 Project Live at: https://snippix.vercel.app/